bbtools-ps/javascript-practice-projects/README.md

 #Javascript Practice Projects

-Project's that are creating when practicing javascript.
+Project's that are creating when practicing Javascript.

 ## List of projects: